-Policies & Procedures

-- 1. Prepare a forward Strategic Audit Plan to set the direction and approach of audits in the long term. - 2.
-In consultation with the Chief Executive Officer and Management Officers, prepare a detailed and flexible Annual Internal Audit Plan using risk-based, process focused methodology.
-This Annual Internal Audit Plan is submitted to the Audit and Risk Management Committee for approval. - 3.
-Implement the approved Annual Internal Audit Plan in an effective, professional, and timely manner. - 4.
-Report in a timely manner significant issues noted during the audit relating to the adequacy, efficiency, and effectiveness of policies, controls, processes, and activities of the Corporation.
-As directed by or under the policies of the Audit and Risk Management Committee, furnishes auditees and/or any other member of Management copies of the reports. - 5.
-Recommend any improvement in policies and procedures, systems of controls, processes, and other financial and operational matters to assist Management in the effective discharge of their responsibilities, in order to minimize or prevent waste, extravagance, negative image, and fraud.
-Management is responsible to implement specific recommendations. - 6.
-Draw attention to any failure to take remedial actions - 7.
-Report quarterly to the Audit and Risk Management Committee on the performance of the Internal Audit, which includes the status of audits, compliance with Annual Internal Audit Plan, significant interim changes, and the sufficiency of available resources to Internal Audit. - 8.
-Keep informed the Audit and Risk Management Committee of emerging trends and successful practices in the field of internal audit.
+Policies & Procedures Implementation 1.
+Prepare a forward Strategic Audit Plan to set The Chief Audit Executive of annually attests that the the direction and approach of audits in the company has internal audit, controls, and compliance system in place and working effectively; in all material long term. respects, compliant with the standards set out in the 2.
+In consultation with the Chief Executive Corporate Audit Policy Manual.
+These processes provide Officer and Management Officers, prepare a an assurance that enables the senior management of the detailed and flexible Annual Internal Audit company to understand, manage and satisfactorily Plan using risk-based, process focused control risk exposures. methodology.
+This Annual Internal Audit Plan is submitted to the Audit and Risk Furthermore, the Chief Audit Executive states that the Management Committee for approval.
+Audit Committee of the company is constituted and operates in accordance with the independence and 3.
+Implement the approved Annual Internal governance requirements of the Manual.
+Audit Plan in an effective, professional, and timely manner.
+4. Report in a timely manner significant issues noted during the audit relating to the adequacy, efficiency, and effectiveness of policies, controls, processes, and activities of the Corporation.
+As directed by or under the policies of the Audit Committee, furnishes auditees and/or any other member of Management copies of the reports.
+5. Recommend any improvement in policies and procedures, systems of controls, processes, and other financial and operational matters to assist Management in the effective discharge of their responsibilities, in order to minimize or prevent waste, extravagance, negative image, and fraud.
+Management is responsible to implement specific recommendations.
+6. Draw attention to any failure to take remedial actions.
+7. Report quarterly to the Audit and Risk Management Committee on the performance of the Internal Audit, which includes the status of audits, compliance with Annual Internal Audit Plan, significant interim changes, and the sufficiency of available resources to Internal Audit.